MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMApplicationPhasedDeployment.md

 ## DESCRIPTION

-Starting in version 2002, use this cmdlet to remove a phased deployment for an application.
+Use this cmdlet to remove a phased deployment for an application.

 ## EXAMPLES